René Crevel: Life

 Crevel was born in Paris to a family of Parisian bourgeoisie.
 He had a traumatic religious upbringing.
 At the age of fourteen, his father committed suicide by hanging himself.

 Crevel studied literature and law at the University of Paris.
 He met Tristan Tzara and joined the Dada movement as early as 1923 (Crevel would play the "Eye" character in Tzara's play Le Coeur à Barbe, in July 1923), then got closer to André Breton and the Surrealists.
 During the 1923/1924 winter, a love affair between Crevel and American artist Eugene McCown began.
-Through McCown, Crevel mingled with a chic bohemian crowd and got to know Nancy Cunard, Francis Scott Fitzgerald, Caresse and Harry Crosby, and others.
+Through McCown, Crevel mingled with a chic bohemian crowd and got to know Nancy Cunard, F. Scott Fitzgerald, Caresse and Harry Crosby, and others.

 From 1924, Crevel wrote novels such as Détours and Mon Corps et moi ("My Body and Me") where he would extensively write about his fears, his revolt and his feeling of malaise.
 In 1926 was published La Mort difficile ("Difficult Death"), a novel where he depicts his lover McCown as "Arthur Bruggle".
 The publication ended their love affair, though Crevel would be close to McCown till the end of his life.

 Also in 1924, he was diagnosed with tuberculosis which caused him to frequently leave Paris for sanatoriums, especially in Switzerland.
-The 1929 exile of Léon Trotsky persuaded him to rejoin the surrealists.
+The 1929 exile of Leon Trotsky persuaded him to rejoin the surrealists.
 Remaining faithful to Breton, he struggled to bring communists and surrealists closer together.
 In 1928, during a short stay in Berlin, he met Carl Sternheim's daughter, Dorothea, with whom he fell in love.
 Much of Crevel's work deals with his involvement as a communist and his inner turmoil at being bisexual.

 Crevel killed himself by turning on the gas on his kitchen stove the night of 18 June 1935—exactly the same way as he described in his first published book—several weeks before his 35th birthday.
 There were at least two direct reasons: (1) There was a conflict between Breton and Ilya Ehrenburg during the first "International Congress of Writers for the Defense of Culture" which opened in Paris in June 1935.
 Breton, who, like all fellow surrealists, had been insulted by Ehrenburg in a pamphlet which said—among other things—that surrealists were pederasts, slapped Ehrenburg several times on the street, which led to surrealists being expelled from the Congress.
 Crevel, who, according to Salvador Dalí, was "the only serious communist among surrealists", spent a whole day trying to persuade the other delegates to allow surrealists back, but he was not successful and left the Congress at 11:00 pm, totally exhausted.
-(2) Crevel reportedly had learned that he suffered from renal tuberculosis right upon leaving the Congress.
+Crevel reportedly had learned that he suffered from renal tuberculosis upon leaving the Congress.
 He left a note which read "Please cremate my body.
 Loathing."

 When Breton included the question "Suicide: Is It a Solution?" in the first issue of La Révolution surréaliste in 1925, Crevel was one of those who answered "Yes".
-He wrote "It is most probably the most correct and most ultimate solution."
+He wrote "A solution that is obviously the fairest and most definitive of them all, the solution of suicide".